coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-the-social-innovation-accelerator-accelerator-vol-2.md

 ---

 <div class="message">
   Hi!
-In this post I will share my thoughts on how the corporate- and social innovation-world can learn from opensource.
+In this post I will share my thoughts on how the corporate- and social innovation-world can learn from the softwareworld.
-  It tries to answer the question: *"How to design an bottom-up selfaccelerating SI accelerator, like a fractal"*
+  I tried to answer the question: *"How to design an bottom-up selfaccelerating SI accelerator, like a fractal"*, without having any knowledge about SI at all :)
 </div>

 <img src="/public/img/fractals.jpg"/>

 Terminology:

-* OPENSOURCE: tools and products which both business- and non-businessworld can use & modify
+* __OPENSOURCE__: tools and products which both business- and non-businessworld can use & modify
-* SIC: social innovative concept
+* __SIC__: social innovative concept
-* RESTAPI: popular way to distribute and share online data
+* __RESTAPI__: popular way to distribute and share online data
-* BOTTOM-UP: Team members are invited to participate in every step of the management process
+* __BOTTOM-UP__: Team members are invited to participate in every step of the management process

 <img src="/public/img/selfaccelerating-SI-accelerator.png"/>

 The above illustrated cyclic flow (or parts of it) could happen thru human interaction, or software.
 Therefore, a house with people could also simply represent a database.

-## SIC healthcare
+## Allow small-scale dictatorship, to prevent big-scale dictatorship

 Ideally a healthy SIC would need at least 2 participants to prevent dictatorship or hierarchy.
+The more we think of SIC's in terms of failure/success, the more so-called 'experts'/dictatorship/hierarchy will arise in a SIC's:

 <img src="/public/img/dictator.png"/>
 <br>